GadgetSeed/gadgetseed/shell/SHELL.md

 ### task top

-Continues to display the CPU usage of running tasks at 1-second intervals.
+Continues to display the CPU usage of running tasks at 1 second intervals.

 ```
 PID TASK-NAME       PRI RUN-TIME(us)   %CPU